-Contractor shall perform, supply or cause to be supplied all equipment, materials, labor, services, supervision, testing devices, drawings, calculations, specifications, operation and maintenance for the first year of the Hospital Defects Liability Period (HDLP) and maintenance during the second year of the HDLP at each hospital, and manuals required for the Project.
+Contractor shall perform, supply or cause to be supplied all equipment, materials, labor, services, supervision, testing devices, drawings, calculations, specifications, operation and maintenance during the first year of the Facility Defects Liability Period (FDLP).

 Professional engineers registered or licensed in the jurisdiction where the Project will be constructed shall sign and seal all documents required for submittal to any applicable legal authority.
 Contractor shall provide a complete and functional Project up to the Point of Interconnection (POI).